AndieWill510/AnotherOption/Options/020-help-has-to-fit-the-body.md

 ## Reframe

-Help is not help until it can be used.
+Help is not help unless it helps.

 This is not laziness.

 This is design.

-A ramp that is too steep is not an accommodation because someone meant well.
+A ramp that is too steep is not an accommodation.

-A checklist with forty-seven steps is not support for someone who is already frozen.
+A checklist with sixteen steps is not support.

 A conversation that requires perfect self-advocacy during overwhelm is not accessible because it uses kind words.